risk-first/website/Executive-Summary.md

 **Different tools are appropriate for mitigating different types of risks.**

-5. Different methodologies are appropriate to different risk profiles
+5. Different Methodologies are Appropriate to Different Risk Profiles

 In the same way that our tools and techniques are appropriate to dealing with different risks, the same is true of the methodologies we use on our projects.
 We can use a [Risk-First](Home) approach to examine the different methodologies, and see which risks they address.
 For example:
 - [Agile](Agile) methodologies prioritise mitigating the risk that requirements capture is complicated, error-prone and that requirements change easily.